Riverscapes/riverscapes-website-jekyll/Tools/discrimination.md

 >
 > b: an element of a computer program (such as a graphics application) that activates and controls a particular function. *a drawing tool*

 Here, we are referring to **tools** as a computer program  (similar to b), that takes input data, operates on it and produces output(s).
 We do not consider **tools** to be the many individual commands or functions within a specific tool (some might call such tools a toolset, or toolbox).
 However, we recognize that for many audiences and end-users, the output data alone is itself a "tool" to inform practice or decision making (e.g. [BRAT](http://brat.riverscapes.net)).
-However, in those instances the user might be more effectively consuming the ouptuts of a **tool** (or model, similar to definition a above) via something like the [Riverscapes Viewer](https://rave.riverscapes.net) or our [Riverscapes Warehouse]({{ site.baseurl }}/Data_Warehouses/) .
+However, in those instances the user might be more effectively consuming the outputs of a **tool** (or model, similar to definition a above) via something like the [Riverscapes Viewer](https://rave.riverscapes.net) or our [Riverscapes Warehouse]({{ site.baseurl }}/Data_Warehouses/) .

 ## Interface